peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 The remainder of the two numbers.
 Signals FlagInvalid and returns not-a-number (NaN) if the divisor is 0, or if the result doesn't fit the given precision.

-<a id="RoundToExponent_int"></a>
-### RoundToExponent

-    public PeterO.Numbers.EDecimal RoundToExponent(
-        int exponentSmall);

-Returns an arbitrary-precision decimal number with the same value as this object but rounded to a new exponent if necessary, using the HalfEven rounding mode.
-The resulting number's Exponent property will not necessarily be the given exponent; use the Quantize method instead to give the result a particular exponent.

-<b>Parameters:</b>

- * <i>exponentSmall</i>: The minimum exponent the result can have.
-This is the maximum number of fractional digits in the result, expressed as a negative number.
-Can also be positive, which eliminates lower-order places from the number.
-For example, -3 means round to the thousandth (10^-3, 0.0001), and 3 means round to the thousand (10^3, 1000).
-A value of 0 rounds the number to an integer.

-<b>Return Value:</b>

-An arbitrary-precision decimal number rounded to the closest value representable for the given exponent.

 <a id="RoundToExponent_int_PeterO_Numbers_EContext"></a>
 ### RoundToExponent